ietf-gitwg/using-github/draft-ietf-git-using-github.md

 issues.

-### Design/Editorial Labelling {#label-design}
+### Editorial/Design Labelling {#label-design}

 The most important distinction about an issue is whether it is substantive.
-The labels of `design` and `editorial` are used to represent this distinction.
+The labels of `editorial` and `design` are used to represent this distinction.

+An issue labeled as `editorial` has no substantive effect on a document, except to the extent that addressing the issue might make understanding the specification easier.
+Resolution of `editorial` issues can be left to the discretion of editors.

 An issue labeled as `design` has or might have a substantive effect on a document.
 For protocol specifications, a `design` issue is one that might affect implementations or interoperability requirements.
 Addressing a `design` issue ultimately requires Working Group consensus, even if the resolution is to make no change.

-An issue labeled as `editorial` has no substantive effect on a document, except to the extent that addressing the issue might make understanding the specification easier.
-Resolution of `editorial` issues can be left to the discretion of editors.

 This distinction can be applied to all types of document.
 For instance, a `design` issue for an Informational document might be raised to discuss